 For this intercomparison, the SMAP L3SMP data on a 36-km EASE2 grid are used.
 The soil moisture product from the descending pass (6 AM) is used to match the SMAP L3SMA descending pass product.
 A transect across Africa is compared in Figure 7.
 Over the Sahara desert north of 15N, L2SMA is too wet most likely because of the uncorrected effects from topography and subsurface features (see Section 5.1 for more discussions).
-The region between 15S and 18S is the woody savanna in Angola (arid Namibia starts southward from 18S): the passive retrieval is nearly at the residual soil moisture level, which appears too dry for a woody savanna (SMOS and ASCAT results may also be referred to).
-Surface temperature used for the Passive retrieval may be too high.
-The VWC correction and datacube updates may further improve the L2SMA retrievals.
+The region between 15S and 18S is the woody savanna in Angola (arid Namibia starts southward from 18S): the passive retrieval is nearly at the residual soil moisture level, which appears too dry for a woody savanna (ASCAT results may also be referred to).
+In this region, L2SMA retrievals are too high although the spatial profile resembles that of the ASCAT retrievals.
+Further investigation is ongoing to identify the cause of the L2SMA overestimation in this region.